 To export a video, select the tab you want or arrange a custom tab as you would like, then click the "Export Video" to the left of the tabs.
 Browse to a folder where you would like to save the new video and give the video a title.
+Next, you can choose to export transcripts separately and/or overlay on the video the timestamp and name of the project from which it was taken.

-This is processor intensive and can take some time.
-The processing time is on the order of the total time of the video clips.
-In other words, if the total time of the clips is 5 minutes, you can expect that the time to output the file will be about 5 minutes.
+This can take some time depending on your computer.
+The processing time should not normally exceed the total time of the video clips for most computers.
+A progress bar can be viewed at any time.
 This may vary depending on your processor speed and other processes your computer is performing.
 You can use V-Note while this process is occurring in the background, or you can use your computer for other things, although this may increase time required to export the video.